 OTAY MESA stands as one of the strongest performing submarkets in the county over the past 12 months with rent growth above 10%, while still attracting tenants with some of the lowest rents in the region.
 The region also accounts for nearly all the spec development in the county and what has been delivered has been almost all-preleased.

-SALES VOLUME REACHED an all-time historic high in 2021, posting approximately $1.8B in 4Q 2021 alone, a number the market has not ever experienced.
-Available inventory is still roughly 25% below what it was in 2020, furthering the upward pressure on sales prices.
-Although buyers are receiving close to no discount on asking prices, owner/users and investors remain bullish.
+SALES PRICES reached all-time high of $437/SF in Q1, as available inventory is still roughly 25% below what it was in 2020, furthering the upward pressure on sales prices.

 Click here to subscribe to Kidder Mathews market research.